Corporate Compliance Checklist

 - Other entity changes.
 File required documents for changes in corporate names, shares issued and more.

 - Annual report filings.
 Meet deadlines for filing your state-required reports and paying state fees.
-For more information about annual report filings, click here.

 - Business licenses.
 Obtain and maintain your required state and local business licenses.

 - Registered agent representation.
 Appoint and maintain your registered agent in every state – home and “foreign” – in which you do business.
-For more information on how to be up to date with service of process, click here.

 - Tax reporting and payments.
 Make timely and accurate tax-related filings and payments of any franchise, corporate and state income, sales and use, or other taxes.